samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 * [QueueTrigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue)—Respond to messages as they arrive in an Azure Storage queue.

 In this article, we will use the _HTTPTrigger_ template to create our Azure Function.
 This function will be secured by Auth0 so, before accessing it, users will have to authenticate.
 These users will use (and authenticate through) a Xamarin Forms application which will then submit requests to our Azure Function.

+{% include tweet_quote.html quote_text="Azure Functions enables developers running small pieces of code without bothering about the whole application or the infrastructure to run it." %}

 ## Creating Azure Functions